difference between depression and recession

 In conclusion, while a recession and a depression might sound similar, they are two distinct economic conditions, with different durations and consequences.
 Understanding the differences between the two can help individuals and businesses be better-prepared for economic storms and make informed decisions about how to manage their finances and investments.

-See also difference between intrinsic and extrinsic semiconductor
+See also difference between boil and cyst

 Table difference between depression and recession